bhstark2/dns-forwarder-analysis/draft-stark-add-dns-forwarder-analysis.md

  - Local name resolution is broken?
  - Legacy captive portal is now broken?
  - Filtering in the CE router (parental controls and other security mechanisms enabled by the home network owner) is now broken
+ - Any filtering deployed in the core network resolver continues to operate
  - No local caching

-## Scenario 3: CE router updated to support encryption to its DNS forwarder
+## Scenario 3: CE router updated to support opportunistic encryption to its DNS forwarder

 Assumptions: